Bug report #14546

 All the best,

-#6 Updated by Even Rouault over 3 years ago
+#6 Updated by Even Rouault about 4 years ago

 The CELL_ID_NO fied is detected by GDAL >= 2.0 as Integer64.
 I guess the reason for the issue is that QGIS 2.8 on Windows is now built against GDAL 2.1 whereas the codebase is not ready at all to deal with Integer64.
 So I guess that GDAL 1.11 is the only reasonable choice for QGIS 2.8.